 Can prescribe any CD (except diamorphine, dipipanone and cocaine for substance misuse) as long as it is within the Clinical Management Plan specific to that patient and agreed between the doctor (independent prescriber), supplementary prescriber and the patient.
-Supplementary prescribers may be registered nurses, midwives, pharmacists, chiropodists, podiatrists, physiotherapists, radiographers or optometrists.
+Supplementary prescribers may be registered nurses, midwives, pharmacists, chiropodists, podiatrists, physiotherapists, radiographers, paramedics (limited list) or optometrists.